awsdocs/amazon-glacier-developer-guide/doc_source/api-job-output-get.md

 You can download all the job output or download a portion of the output by specifying a byte range\.
 For both archive and inventory retrieval jobs, you should verify the downloaded size against the size returned in the headers from the **Get Job Output** response\.

 For archive retrieval jobs, you should also verify that the size is what you expected\.
 If you download a portion of the output, the expected size is based on the range of bytes you specified\.
 For example, if you specify a range of `bytes=0-1048575`, you should verify your download size is 1,048,576 bytes\.
-If you download an entire archive, the expected size is the size of the archive when you uploaded it to Amazon Glacier\.
+If you download an entire archive, the expected size is the size of the archive when you uploaded it to Amazon S3 Glacier \(Glacier\)\.
 The expected size is also returned in the headers from the **Get Job Output** response\.

-In the case of an archive retrieval job, depending on the byte range you specify, Amazon Glacier returns the checksum for the portion of the data\.
+In the case of an archive retrieval job, depending on the byte range you specify, Glacier returns the checksum for the portion of the data\.
 To ensure the portion you downloaded is the correct data, compute the checksum on the client, verify that the values match, and verify that the size is what you expected\.

-A job ID does not expire for at least 24 hours after Amazon Glacier completes the job\.
-That is, you can download the job output within the 24\-hour period after Amazon Glacier completes the job\.
+A job ID does not expire for at least 24 hours after Glacier completes the job\.
+That is, you can download the job output within the 24\-hour period after Glacier completes the job\.

 ## Requests<a name="api-job-output-get-requests"></a>